 DANIELLE K. KILGO

 I am the John & Elizabeth Bates Cowles Professor of Journalism, Diversity and Equality in the Hubbard School of Journalism and Mass Communication at the University of Minnesota, Twin Cities.
-My projects have focused on subjects such as the media coverage of the social justice issues and protests, social media behavioral effects, Internet memes, Ebola news coverage, social media uses and gratifications, and the intricacies of news media presence in social media networks.
+My projects have focused on subjects such as the media coverage of the social justice issues and protests, social media behavioral effects, social media uses and gratifications, and the intricacies of news media presence in social media networks.
 I hope that my research can serve both practical and theoretical purposes to advance knowledge in and outside the realm of academic discourse.

 Before pursuing my doctoral degree, I worked as a photographer, designer, and writer.
 I also worked in higher education administration, serving as a public relations specialist, responsible for print and web publication creation, marketing & recruitment, design, writing, photography, and social media management.